7 of the best summer hikes near Bend, Oregon

 Fees: $5 day pass, or free with America the Beautiful or Annual Northwest Forest Pass

 Located in Newberry National Volcanic Monument, the Big Obsidian Flow Trail is one of the most unique trails in the Pacific Northwest!
 This short hike winds through an ancient obsidian flow.
-The obsidian is essentially naturally occuring, pitch-black volcanic glass that sparkles in the sun!
+The obsidian is essentially naturally occurring, pitch-black volcanic glass that sparkles in the sun!
 You are allowed to pick up the obsidian (carefully!
 It’s sharp like glass), but you are not allowed to take any home with you.
 This trail is not paved and has some uneven ground, so be careful when navigating it.

 Deschutes River South Canyon Trail